sumanth2905/Sumanth2905/README.md

 I am Sumanth K. My main interest lies in Machine Learning.
 I am always curious to learn something new.

+- :office: Vivekananda College of Engineering and Technology, Puttur

+- :zap: Founder of *Team Sankalp VCET* (A group for peer-learning)

 - ❤️ I'm participating in **Sophist Coding League**